ahmed-abdelrazek/SuperPostDroidPunk/Readme.md

 ## Why that name?

-I was going to name it PostDroid you know because the future is for machines but my friend pointed out that there is might be Superhumans, Cyborg, Bots and AI so i smashed all of them together.
+I was going to name it PostDroid you know because the future is for machines but my friend pointed out that there is might be Superhumans, Cyborgs, Bots and AI so i smashed all of them together.

 ## The Application uses:
 	1- LiteDB https://github.com/mbdavid/LiteDB